 Arise, shine, for your light has come, and the glory of the LORD has risen upon you.
 Isaiah 60:1

-The differences between the darkness of evil and the light of the glory of God are so stark that I simply can not comprehend them.
-Within the limitations of my mortality, I don’t understand the full extent of God’s holiness nor Satan’s villainous nature.
-I also don’t grasp the evil of my own heart nor the power of what it means to be created in the image of God.
-If I knew what it really meant to have His Spirit inside, wouldn’t I live as a blazing fire?
-Wouldn’t my passion drive out all vestiges of a numbed out existence?
-As it is, there are still days I taste the latter.
+The differences between the darkness of evil and the light of the glory of God are incomprehensible.
+I don’t understand the full extent of God’s holiness, nor do I understand Satan’s villainous nature.
+I can’t even grasp the evil of my heart or the power of what it means to be created in the image of God.
+If I knew the possibilities of what it really means to have His Spirit inside, wouldn’t it culminate in a blazing fire?
+Wouldn’t passion drive out all vestiges of a numbed-out existence?

-The Light of the world entered our violent world humbly and quietly.
-His light was only visible to some but for those who had spiritual eyesight, the darkness was eclipsed by the glory of the Son of Man.
-Oh, what darkness was resident within the rule of the Roman Empire.
-It was a corrupt and vicious dictatorship.
-The nation of Israel had been suffering in the shadows of evil and were languishing for their Messiah to come and deliver them.
-His birth was preceded by 400 years of silence, a deafening and interminable silence.
-Never was the light more life saving than when Jesus came to show the world the Father’s face but most didn’t see Him as the answer to their prayers.
-The miracle they, and their ancestors, had been crying out for had arrived but they couldn’t celebrate.
+The Light of the world entered our violent world quietly.
+His light was only visible to some, contrasted by the darkness of the Roman Empire, a corrupt and vicious dictatorship.
+The nation of Israel suffered in the shadows of evil and languished for a Messiah to deliver them.
+His birth was preceded by 400 years of interminable silence.
+The one they had been crying out for, Jesus, arrived, yet they didn’t celebrate.

-God’s brilliance is all around me because God loves to show off His glory.
+God loves to reveal His glory.
 Am I receptive?
 Can I see it?
 And how much more so at Christmastime is the wonder of heaven revealed!
-How do the angelic hosts of heaven celebrate the birthday of Jesus?
-Someday I’ll know but I want to begin to take part in the celebration now.
-I’m asking God to open my spirit wide so that I can feel the impact of heaven and earth colliding.
-The re-telling of His birth, captured by the musicians of heaven, has to be stunning.
+I want to take part in the celebration.
+I’m asking God to open my spirit wider to feel the impact of heaven and earth colliding.

 Let me hear the music.
 In Jesus name, Amen